corda/corda-docs/content/en/docs/cenm/1.3/identity-manager.md

 which should have been previously generated (see [Certificate Hierarchy Guide](pki-guide.md) for more information).
 The local signer uses local key stores which should include the necessary signing keys along with their full certificate chains.

-To enable the local signer, the top level `localSigner` configuration block should be added to the config file:
+To enable the local signer, the top level `localSigner` configuration block should be added to the configuration file:

 ```guess
 localSigner {